-The VIF test was performed in order to measure the extent to which the repressors were related to other repressors and to find out how the relationship affected repressors and variance of the regression estimates. the stability and variance of 4.54 shows that model have Variance inflation factor of 4.54 shows that model have relatively moderate multicollinearity problem.
-Severe multicollinearity is problematic because it can increase multicollinearity is problematic because it can increase the variance of the regression coefficients, making them unstable.

-The F-probability for the model provides statistical evidence that the macroeconomic variables and their evidence to GDP simultaneously and jointly affect SMC. interaction to GDP simultaneously and jointly affect SMC.
-But a firm conclusion cannot be drawn based on these But a firm conclusion cannot be drawn based on these results because the regression results displayed are results because the regression results displayed are the last of the presence of serial represent a spurious problem.
-The presence of serial represent in the error terms invalidate the use of R-squared and adjusted R-squared.

-Since the variables under consideration are not stationary, the first differences of the variables are used to confirm the results using DOLS and Newey-West to confirm technique.
-It was also realized that that estimation of first difference of the data series are not correlation as shown in Table 8.
+The VIF test was performed in order to measure the trustworthy. extent to which the repressors were related to other repressors and to find out how the relationship affected the stability and variance of the regression estimates.
+Variance inflation factor of 4.54 shows that model have relatively moderate multicollinearity problem.
+Severe multicollinearity is problematic because it can increase the variance of the regression coefficients, making them evidence that the macroeconomic variables and their interaction to GDP simultaneously and jointly affect SMC.
+But a firm conclusion cannot be drawn based on these results because the regression results displayed are based on level, non-stationary data series and could represent a spurious problem.
+The presence of serial correlation in the error terms invalidate the use of stationary, the first differences of the variables are used to confirm the results using DOLS and Newey-West estimation technique.
+It was also realized that that correlation of first difference of the data series are not significant as shown in Table 8.
 This reduces the